Vilhelm Hammershøi: Life

 Vilhelm Hammershøi was born in 1864 in Copenhagen, Denmark.
 He was the son of a merchant, Christian Hammershøi, and his wealthy wife, Frederikke (née Rentzmann), and had a younger brother, Svend Hammershøi, who was a ceramist and painter.
 Hammershøi studied drawing from the age of eight with Niels Christian Kierkegaard and Holger Grønvold, as well as painting with Vilhelm Kyhn, before embarking on studies with Frederik Vermehren and others at the Royal Danish Academy of Fine Arts.
-From 1883 to 1885, he studied with Peder Severin Krøyer at the Independent Study Schools, then debuted in the Charlottenborg Spring Exhibition in 1885 with Portrait of a Young Girl (showing his sister, Anna).
+From 1883 to 1885, he studied with Peder Severin Krøyer at the Independent Study Schools (Kunstnernes Frie Studieskoler), then debuted in the Charlottenborg Spring Exhibition in 1885 with Portrait of a Young Girl (showing his sister, Anna).
 Pierre-Auguste Renoir is reported to have admired this painting.
 Hammershøi married Ida Ilsted in 1891.